ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 {caption: "Exercise 2-4.
 Searching for files with the `grep` utility", line-numbers: false}
 ```
 Write a grep call to find system utilities with a free license.
-The preferred licenses for open-source software are the following:
+Here are preferred licenses for open-source software:

 1. GNU General Public License
 2. MIT license